On the stability and instability of Kelvin-Stuart cat's-eye flows

-where the subscript $m$ is used to indicate the $2m\pi$-periodic perturbations, $m\geq2$.
-The condition \eqref{multi-periodic linear instability-introduction} is more restrictive than \eqref{multi-periodic instabilibity criterion intruduction} in the 2D Euler case.
-Thanks to the symmetry of the test function $\tilde{\psi}_\ep$ (see \eqref{test-even}) for double-periodic perturbations in the 2D Euler case, $\tilde{\psi}_\ep$ is in $\overline{R(D_{\ep,2})}$, and this gives linear instability of $(\omega=0,\phi_{\ep})$ for double-periodic perturbations.
-That is, the coalescence instability is proved for the whole family of Kelvin-Stuart magnetic islands.
-This verifies the physical observations in \cite{Finn-Kaw1977,Pritchett-Wu1979,Bondeson1983}. \begin{remark} It is still open to prove triple-periodic linear instability of Kelvin-Stuart magnetic islands.
-The test function for triple-periodic perturbations in the 2D Euler case does not work here, since it is not in $\overline{R(D_{\ep,3})}$. \end{remark} \if0 while the test functions \eqref{test-odd} or \eqref{test-odd-2} for $6\pi$-periodic perturbations are not in $\overline{R(D_{\ep,3})}$, and it is interesting to prove linear instability of $(\omega=0,\phi_{\ep})$ in this case, see Remark \ref{linear instability for odd periodic perturbations}. \fi Nonlinear orbital stability of Kelvin-Stuart magnetic islands for co-periodic perturbations is proved by the energy-Casimir method.
-Besides similar difficulties arising from $2$D Euler case, there is another difficulty in the MHD nonlinear analysis.
-Note that the perturbation of the stream function is allowed to be differed by a constant in the 2D Euler case due to $\iint_\Omega\omega dxdy=0$.
-In the MHD case, however, the perturbation of the magnetic potential can not be changed by a constant and the perturbation is not necessarily in the space $\tilde X_\ep$ after translations.
-Thus, the $C^2$ regularity of the EC functional can not be proved in the space $\tilde X_\ep$ directly.
-Our approach is to add a projection term $P_\ep \phi={1\over8\pi}\iint_\Omega g'(\phi_\ep)\phi dxdy$ into the EC functional, through which a constant difference can be allowed in the perturbation.
-This enables us to prove the $C^2$ regularity of the main term of the EC functional in the space $\tilde X_\ep$ and make use of the linear analysis.
-In addition, the remainder term caused by the projection turns out to be a high order term of the distance functional.
+where the subscript $m$ denotes $2m\pi$-periodic perturbations with $m\geq2$.
+The condition \eqref{multi-periodic linear instability-introduction} is more restrictive than \eqref{multi-periodic instabilibity criterion intruduction} in the Euler case.
+Nevertheless, thanks to the symmetry of the test function $\tilde{\psi}_\ep$ in \eqref{test-even}, this function belongs to $\overline{R(D_{\ep,2})}$, and we obtain linear instability of $(\omega=0,\phi_{\ep})$ for double-periodic perturbations.
+This gives the coalescence instability for the whole family of Kelvin--Stuart magnetic islands and rigorously confirms the physical observations in \cite{Finn-Kaw1977,Pritchett-Wu1979,Bondeson1983}.

+Nonlinear orbital stability of Kelvin--Stuart magnetic islands for co-periodic perturbations is proved by the energy-Casimir method.
+Besides the difficulties already present in the Euler case, there is an additional issue in the MHD nonlinear analysis.
+In the Euler case, the perturbation of the stream function is allowed to differ by a constant because $\iint_\Omega\omega\,dxdy=0$.
+In the MHD case, however, the perturbation of the magnetic potential cannot be shifted by a constant, and after translations it need not lie in the space $\tilde X_\ep$.
+Consequently, the $C^2$ regularity of the energy-Casimir functional cannot be proved directly on $\tilde X_\ep$.
+Our remedy is to add the projection term $P_\ep \phi={1\over8\pi}\iint_\Omega g'(\phi_\ep)\phi \,dxdy$ to the energy-Casimir functional, which allows a constant discrepancy in the perturbation.
+This makes it possible to prove the $C^2$ regularity of the main term of the functional on $\tilde X_\ep$ and thereby exploit the linear analysis.
+The remainder term created by the projection is then shown to be higher order with respect to the distance functional.